 While you could theoretically start the ice cream for this pie on Saturday morning and serve it that evening, it’s better and easier to think of this as a two-day affair.
 Prepare the ice cream base and freeze it in the graham cracker crust on one day, and then plan on serving it the next.

 It should also go without saying that you can replace the blueberry topping on this cheesecake pie with any fruit your cheesecake-loving heart desires.
 If your fruit is very fresh and ripe, don’t even bother making it into a sauce — just slice the fruit and arrange it right on top of the pie.

 Blueberry or otherwise, sauce or no-sauce, the fruit topping is best added just before serving so you get the contrast of that soft and juicy fruit with the cold and creamy ice cream.

-One last thing: astute observers will note that if you make the crust yourself, this recipe is no longer truly "no-bake."
+One last thing: Astute observers will note that if you make the crust yourself, this recipe is no longer truly “no-bake.”
 I find that making a graham cracker crust is so quick and easy that it barely heats the kitchen.
-But a store-bought graham cracker crust is a perfectly fine option here and the choice is yours.
+But a store-bought graham cracker crust was invented for the hottest days of summer, and it is a perfectly fine option here.

 For the blueberry sauce:

 (12 to 16 ounces) fresh or frozen blueberries

 lemon, zest and juice

 - 1 tablespoon